 - Who is in your network of support?
 It is a wise idea to come up with a list of your parents’ close friends, neighbors, and other family members who will be open to providing assistance in the event of an unexpected emergency or just as your parents’ abilities change through aging.
 Prioritize the list in the order your parents prefer them to be contacted if a need occurs, and then share the list with anyone who may have the need to reach out to them (including those on the list themselves).

-At Anthem Home Care, we work with seniors and their loved ones throughout Portland and in neighboring communities as they make a plan for long-term care needs.
+At Anthem Home Care, we work with seniors and their loved ones as they begin planning senior care.
 Because our home care services are highly personalized, we can begin providing assistance in just a couple of areas, for only several hours each week, such as help with meals, housekeeping, and running errands, and you can add in additional support over time as needed.

 Contact our aging care experts at 361-643-2323 for the trusted support your senior parents need to remain safe, comfortable, and thriving at home for a lifetime.
-We are always available to answer any questions you may have about our top-rated home care services in Portland and surrounding areas, and to schedule a free in-home assessment to share more about how we can help older adults meet their senior care goals.
-For a full list of each of the communities where we provide care, please visit our Service Area page.
+We are always available to answer any questions you may have about our top-rated senior care in Rockport and the surrounding areas, and to schedule a free in-home assessment to share more about how we can help older adults meet their senior care goals.